 Sequence-of-returns risk makes the early years of retirement especially important.
 A static “4% rule” can be a starting point, but dynamic guardrails that adjust spending after strong or weak markets are often more resilient.

-How a financial advisor in Des Moines, IA helps: establishes a spending policy, tracks tax and market shifts, manages bucket or portfolio structures, and adapts distributions for long-term durability.
+How a financial advisor in Des Moines, IA helps: creates and maintains a spending framework, oversees markets and taxes, manages your bucket or rebalancing system, and fine-tunes withdrawals to sustain your plan.

-How a financial advisor in Des Moines, IA helps: builds and manages a portfolio aligned to your risk, horizon, and income needs, then provides the discipline to stick with it.
+How a financial advisor in Des Moines, IA helps: constructs and maintains a portfolio tuned to your time horizon, income needs, and comfort level, while keeping you on course through volatility.

 How Retirement Financial Planning Changes by Life Stage